 My last tip is the most important one of all!
 Just have fun with it!
 Chalk painting is so fun and so forgiving!
 If you mess up it’s fine, honestly just keep going!
 You can get a very smooth modern finish with chalk paint or a rustic more chalky finish!
 Often times the first coat of paint doesn’t look great!
 You may see the first coat and think oh no, this isn’t going so well!
 But don’t give up!
 Apply that next coat and keep trucking!
 Once your item is dry you can decide if you want to topcoat it with wax or a liquid based clear coat.
 Do you want to distress it by sanding a few spots to give it a rustic farmhouse look?
 The possibilities are endless with chalk paint!
 Have fun with your project, but watch out as you may find chalk painting addictive!

-Recap of these Five Tips For Successful Chalk Painting
+Recap of My Five Tips For Success With Your First Chalk Paint Project

 - Start with a simple furniture piece that is small enough to complete in one day.